talayhan/dotfiles/README.md

 talayhan/dotfiles
 ================

-A collection of scripts and configurations that I use over and over again.
+A collection of scripts and configurations that I use every day.

 WYSIWYG
 --------------------------